CLCStriders/striders/_posts/2011-03-12-The-White-Horse-3.25m-Road-Relays-12-March-2011.md

 **<a name="Results"></a>Results**

-Women&#8217;s teams got silver and bronze in the county champs and men took silver.
+Women's teams got silver and bronze in the county champs and men took silver.
 In the open race, women were second and men were 3rd.
 Amanda took fastest W40.
 **Men**

 <table>